Website Manager

 · Each team’s bench should consist only of players, coaches, and assistant coaches (3 max coaches).
 Parents, siblings, friends, etc. are not allowed on the team’s bench during the games.

-· If a parent/spectator is ejected from a game, they will be suspended for all games at all Upper Moreland facilities and be subject to a board review for possible suspension for the following season .
+· If a parent/spectator is ejected from a game, they will be suspended for at least one additional game with potential further action based on board decision .
 No refund will be granted!

 · If a player is attending a game in which they are not playing (typically attending a friend’s game) and they are ejected, they will not be allowed to participate in their team’s next game.
 If this happens a second time, the player will not be allowed to play for the remainder of the season.
 No Refunds given!